 Unfortunately, some managers gloss over key steps in formulating a good contract, others ignore some key steps.

-That’s courting disaster—especially if you’re outsourcing inbound call center services.
+That’s courting a disaster – especially if you’re outsourcing service desk services.

-To make sure you don’t skip any key steps when creating your next SLA, we’ve listed the seven most critical ones below.
+To make sure you don’t skip any key steps when creating your next agreement, we’ve listed the 7 critical tips below.

 Implementing them will help you develop an effective SLA that can serve as the bedrock for a mutually beneficial relationship between you and your service provider.